 Through road due to be closed and should result in a 10-15% reduction in traffic (campus must be closed prior to bus gate to avoid a rat run through hospital)

-Have requested LUAS to increase and extend links to facilitate staff accessing hospital
+Have requested LUAS to increase and extend links and times to facilitate staff accessing hospital.

 Campus received Gold Award for Walking and Cycling.